mark-church/docs/local-scope-swarm-networking.md

 gvhwwbvmo2ysyzcuitcwvv5o1     node3               Ready               Active
 ```

-Deploying a service in the host network namespace ...
+## Host Networking
+The `host` network driver simply places containers in the host network namespace.
+Containers will not receive their own network interfaces, but will see and use the network interfaces of the host.

 ```
 $ docker service create --network host --replicas 3 --name swarm-host-test chrch/docker-pets:1.0